Home

 Save the date: 12-13 March 2025

-The unique conference focused on cellulose fibres – in textiles, hygiene products and packaging, 220 participants from 27 countries joined the past conference.
-The Conference will present the most successful solutions based on cellulose fibres that are currently available on the market.
+The unique conference focused on cellulose fibres – in textiles, hygiene products and packaging, 214 participants from 23 countries joined the past conference in Cologne, Germany.
+The conference will present the most successful solutions based on cellulose fibres that are currently available on the market, new developments and approaches and also sheds light on the policy framework.

-The conference will cover the entire value chain, from lignocellulose, chemical pulp, cellulose fibres such as rayon, viscose, modal or lyocell and new developments to a wide range of applications:
+The conference will again cover the entire value chain of the sustainable textile industry, from lignocellulose, pulp, cellulose fibres such as rayon, viscose, modal or lyocell and new developments to a wide range of applications:

-Textiles from renewable fibres, non-wovens such as wet wipes as well as new areas such as composites, hygiene, packaging or nanocellulose in the food industry.
-The conference will offer deep insights into the promising future of cellulose fibres, which perfectly fits the current trends of circular economy, recycling and sustainable carbon cycles.
+Textiles from renewable fibres, nonwovens such as wet wipes, as well as areas such as composites, hygiene, packaging or nanocellulose in the food industry.
+This year, for the first time, the conference will include a dedicated session on biosynthetics – a promising area to complement the alternative for bio-based textiles.
+Deep insights will be offered into the future of cellulose fibres, which fits perfectly with the current shift towards circular economy, recycling and sustainable carbon cycles.

-The increasing demand for renewable fibres cannot only be satisfied with natural fibres such as hemp or cotton, here cellulose fibres offer a additional solution.
-Recycled textiles are also a readily available source of cellulose fibres.
-Cellulose is the main component of plant cell walls and a natural polymer.
-Therefore, cellulose is bio-based and biodegradable, even in marine-environments, where its degrading does not cause any microplastic.
-The different production technologies for extracting cellulose from plants can also be used for the recycling of cellulose which enables a circularity of the material.
+The growing demand for renewable fibres cannot be met by natural fibres such as hemp or cotton alone, as their production is limited.
+Cellulosic fibres are an excellent alternative, that can rapidly increase their capacity.
+In addition, recycled textiles are a readily available source of cellulose fibres with great potential.
+As cellulose is the main component of plant cell walls and a natural polymer, the various production technologies for extracting cellulose from plants can also be adapted for recycling cellulose from textile waste, thus enabling circularity of the whole textile industry.

-However, the recycling of the cellulose has some hurdles.
-How can technology overcome these obstacles?
-How can markets achieve a circularity of the material?
-How can the cellulose fibres industry contribute to the sustainability and circularity of the textile sector?
-These and other questions represent the lead topics of the upcoming Cellulose Fibres Conference on 13-14 March 2024 in Cologne.
+How can textile industry achieve textiles circularity?
+How can textiles or other waste materials be processed into new cellulose-based man-made fibres and contribute to the sustainability and circularity of the textile and many other sectors?
+These and other questions represent the topics of the upcoming Cellulose Fibres Conference on 12-13 March 2025 in Cologne.

 Topics of the conference